Catastrophic Injury Lawyers Serving MD, DC & VA

 Many losses from catastrophic injuries are personal and subjective in nature.
 Therefore, it can be hard to assign a specific dollar value to such injuries.
 Lawyers often refer to this type of harm as non-economic damages.

-- Many others to voluminous to list here.
+- And many others which are too voluminous to list

 In Maryland, there is a cap on non-economic damages.
-It changes annually, so starting in October 1, 2022, the non-economic damages cap will be $920,000.
-It should be noted that this statutory cap on non-economic damages has no effect economic damage claims, which suffer no similar limitation.
+It changes annually, so starting on October 1, 2022, the non-economic damages cap will be $920,000.
+It should be noted that this statutory cap on non-economic damages has no effect on economic damage claims, which suffer no similar limitation.

 Discuss Your Legal Remedies With a Maryland Catastrophic Injuries Lawyer

 This article is meant to be an overview of Maryland Catastrophic Injury Law and is by no means exhaustive.
 If you or a loved one has sustained a catastrophic injury in an accident, it is critical to pursue those responsible for causing harm and to do so competently.
 The medical costs incurred over the victim’s lifetime can be devastating.
 To learn more about your legal remedies, give us a call today, and we will conduct a no-cost evaluation of your case.